Survival Fishing Tin

 What Other Items Go Into a Survival Fishing Tin

-The safety pin is a bonus, and if you have room, a razor blade wrapped in gorilla tape with a tiny Ferro rod won’t hurt either.
+The safety pin is a bonus, and if you have room, razor blades wrapped in Gorilla tape with a tiny Ferro rod won’t hurt either.
 It’s a means to a fire.
 If you don’t know what a Ferro rod is, I highly suggest reading How to Use a Ferro Rod

 At the very beginning of the post, we mentioned material.
 You can use the survival tin to char natural material for a future tinder source.
 That’s a post of its own for another day, but it aids in repeated fire-making.